 Necrotic lesions caused by brown recluse spider bites should be cleaned and bandaged.
 Surgical excision, if necessary, should be delayed until the area of necrosis is fully demarcated, a process that may take weeks.

 No intervention has been proved to reduce morbidity or improve outcome after a brown spider bite.
 Commonly touted or poorly studied treatment options are controversial or potentially harmful.
-Dapsone (eg, 100 mg po once/day until inflammation subsides) is often considered for ulcers > 2 cm, but its benefit is unproved and dose-related hemolysis almost always develops; agranulocytosis, aplastic anemia, and methemoglobinemia have been documented.
-Tetracycline has been suggested to prevent the dermonecrosis caused by brown spider envenomation but efficacy is unproven.
+Dapsone (eg, 100 mg orally once/day until inflammation subsides) is often considered for ulcers > 2 cm, but its benefit is unproved and dose-related hemolysis almost always develops; agranulocytosis, aplastic anemia, and methemoglobinemia have been documented.
+Tetracycline has been suggested to prevent the dermonecrosis caused by brown spider envenomation, but efficacy is unproven.
 Corticosteroids, colchicine, nitroglycerin, electric shock therapy, and surgical excision are of no value.

 For widow spider bites, medical attention is necessary if symptoms are moderate or severe; initial treatment is parenteral opioids and benzodiazepines.
 Myalgias and muscle spasms resulting from widow spider bites respond poorly to muscle relaxants and calcium salts.